 - Meanwhile, make the kimchi paste.
-Cut the green onions in half lengthwise, then cut into pieces about 1 inch (2.5 cm) long.
+Cut 3 green onions/scallions in half lengthwise, then cut into pieces about 1 inch (2.5 cm) long.
 Put them into a large bowl.

-- Add the minced garlic (I use my garlic press to crush them), gochugaru, fish sauce, apricot jam, and sesame seeds.
+- Mince or press 5 cloves garlic (I use my garlic press to crush them).
+Add the garlic, 4 Tbsp gochugaru (Korean pepper flakes), 2 Tbsp fish sauce, 2 Tbsp apricot jam, and 1 Tbsp toasted white sesame seeds.

-- Mix it all up and set it aside.
+- Mix it all together and set it aside.